 — Mtr.
 Maggie Helwig

-The sculpture was loaned to St Stephen’s by the artist, Timothy Schmalz, during September 2013’s Faith, Art, and Activism festival, and until this most recent mishap, could be seen just off the sidewalk at the north-west corner of the church.
+A fibreglass cast of the sculpture was loaned to St Stephen’s by the artist, Timothy Schmalz, during September 2013’s Faith, Art, and Activism festival, and could be seen just off the sidewalk at the north-west corner of the church.
+The sculpture had an eventful winter, first being stolen, then returned, and finally fracturing due to the extreme cold.

 According to a recent city survey, more than 5,000 people are homeless in Toronto, including an increasing number of seniors.
 Some spend the night in shelters, others in parks and ravines, or on street corners.
 Some, especially those who sleep outdoors, rely on panhandling for their basic needs.